 Disadvantages of hyphenated domain names

-If you decide to register an unhyphenated name, it doesn't hurt to also register the equivalent website address with a hyphen (or vice versa) to help deter cybersquatters who may do damage to your brand in the future.
+If you decide to register an unhyphenated name, it doesn't hurt to also register the equivalent website address with a hyphen (or vice versa) to help deter cybersquatters who could potentially do damage to your brand in the future.

 What about using underscores instead of hyphens?

-The same sort of issues would apply, however - underscores can't be used in domains anyway.
+The same type of issues would apply, however this isn't even an option - underscores can't be used in domains anyway as the character is not permitted.
 For a list of characters that can be be used view our guide to choosing a good domain name, which also contains other handy tips and guidelines for registering .au names or other extensions/

 Already know the name you wish to register?
 Start your domain search to check availability.